MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/reference-for-maintenance-tasks.md

 ### Delete Aged Status Messages

 Use this task to delete from the database aged status message data as configured in status filter rules.
-For more information, see [Monitor the status system of Configuration Manager](use-alerts-and-the-status-system.md#BKMK_MonitorSystemStatus).
+For more information, see [Monitor the status system](use-status-system.md#monitor-the-status-system).

 | Site type | Status |
 | --------- | ------ |